 I don’t usually see the Lovers as a relationship with another but with yourself.
 And think about the dissimilar bits of each of us.
 How often to you feel pulled this way and that way by nothing more than your own thoughts?
 How can we begin to understand that person on the other side of the mirror when we can be our very own Beatles song?

 So that brings me to a spread I created for this Tarot Blog Hop.
-I’m calling it the Hello, Goodbye spread.
+I’m calling it the Hello You, Goodbye Me spread.
 It is a way for us to dive into how we can acknowledge what our own needs are–even when they seem to be in opposition.

 Card One: What makes us want to say goodbye